dumitrescustefan/sustain-seq2seq/README.md

 - [ ] Add coverage (see NMT coverage), validate it
 - [ ] Implement beam search with length penalty
 - [ ] Nice and clean run script, that takes strings as input and outputs strings back (i.e full process)
+- [ ] Add temperature in the softmax of the decoder

 For Transformer: